sriharshaguthikonda/NegativeScreen/README.txt

 Exit the program from the tray icon menu.
 Monitors are listed with their friendly names and resolutions to help identify similar displays.
+You can also assign custom names to each monitor from the settings window, and these names are saved for future sessions.
 Selected monitors and windows are remembered across application restarts.
 "Open minimized on startup" preference is also saved.
 Dark mode theme for the settings window.